sunnyych/sunnyych.github.io/_pages/portfolio.md

 ### Technology

-Opinion | Checkmate and AI: Reality is becoming dystopian, but we might not know it (The Stanford Daily)
+Opinion: Checkmate and AI: Reality is becoming dystopian, but we might not know it (The Stanford Daily)